peterkvt80/vbit-iv/README.md

 # Running
 Move to your vbit-iv/ directory.
 There are a number of ways that you could run the code.
 ## Python
-The best method is to run the in-vision script as this starts everything and starts the vbit2 configured service.
+The easiest method is to run the in-vision script as this starts everything and starts the vbit2 configured service.

 ./innervision.py